espocrm/documentation/docs/administration/bpm-events.md

 ![Error End Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-end-error.png)

+!!! note

+    Uncaught errors are propagated to the parent process.
+As of v2.14.

 ### Escalation End Event

 Ends the flow and triggers an escalation.
 Escalation Code can be specified.
 Escalation can be catched by a boundary event (if it's thrown within a sub-process) or by event sub-process.